-To hold the federal government accountable as a contractor, you’ll have to show that the government was your “joint employer.”
-A joint employment situation exists where two or more employers exercise sufficient control over a worker.
-In determining whether a federal agency is a joint employer, the following factors are considered:
+To bring an employment claim against the federal government, you must show that the government was your “joint employer.”
+A joint employment situation exists when two or more employers exercise sufficient control over a worker.
+The answers to the following questions determine whether a federal agency is a joint employer:

-- the Agency’s right to control when, where, and how the worker performs the job;
+- Does the government have the right to control when, where, and how you perform your job?

 How hard is it to show the government is a joint employer?

-The agency doesn’t have to completely control your activities; even partial control is sufficient to establish a joint employment relationship.
+The agency doesn’t have to completely control your workplace activities.
+Partial control may be enough to establish a joint employment relationship.
 Additionally, courts consider whether the agency is able to control the conditions of employment, not whether the agency actually exercises that right.

 What about the terms of the government contract?